NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 ## Report Events Integration

-Your can either use one of the supported libraries or utilize endpoint directly:
+Your can either use one of the supported libraries or utilize the endpoint directly:
 - [Vue.js](/skills-client/vuejs.html)
 - [React](/skills-client/react.html)
 - Angular (Coming soon)